Want to know in 1 minute which Visa you need for Vietnam?

 *When re-entering Vietnam, the entry date must be at least 30 days from the previous exit

 **When you are only visiting Phu Quoc and your stay is less than 30 days, you don’t need a Visa.
 This exemption is also valid for transit through other international border gates of Vietnam.

 Check the Official government website for the complete list of exempted countries.

 1.2 Staying less than 30 days?

 Check the official e-visa website to find out if your nationality is eligible for e-Visa.

-- Your country included in the list: Go to e-Visa Application process
+- Your country is included in the list: Jump to 2.1 E-Visa Application process

 1.3 Staying more than 30 days or want a multi-entry visa?

 When you want to stay over 30 days or want to apply for a multiple-entry Visa you have to apply for a Letter of Approval.

 - Apply for a Letter of Approval which gives you the right to buy a Visa on Arrival when entering Vietnam

 - Get your Visa at the Vietnamese Embassy in your own country

 - Let an agency arrange your Visa